MichaelCurrin/learn-to-code/en/topics/version_control/Github/README.md

 What can you do with it?
 Here are a few things, copied from [Quickstart](https://help.github.com/en/github/getting-started-with-github/quickstart) docs:

-> - **Setup git** - At the heart of GitHub is an open source version control system (VCS) called Git.
+> - **Set up git** - At the heart of GitHub is an open source version control system (VCS) called Git.
 Git is responsible for everything GitHub-related that happens locally on your computer.
 > - **Create a repo** - To put your project up on GitHub, you'll need to create a repository for it to live in.
 > - **Fork a repo** - A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 > - **Be social** - You can interact with people, repositories, and organizations on GitHub.
 See what others are working on and who they're connecting with from your personal dashboard.